1940

 always have a story about planes.
 Jack Frye was all about air transportation and Sedona's early

 Jack’s Lockheed.
-One story, he recalled when I interviewed him, was a flight with the Fryes
+One story Roy recalled when I interviewed him was a flight with the Fryes

-when Jack needed to go to the Valley (Phoenix) to purchase stock for the ranch.
-Jack, who
+when Jack needed to go to the valley (Phoenix) to purchase stock for the ranch.
+Jack, who came

-came from a long line of very successful cattle ranchers, kept his Sedona ranch stocked with
+from a long line of very successful cattle ranchers, kept his Sedona ranch stocked with bovines,

-with Helen, Dolly Schuerman, and himself.
+with himself, Helen, and Dolly Schuerman.
 Roy jumped at the chance to take a flight in the

-futuristic Lockheed 12A.
-Jack drove them all over to the Frye airstrip where Jack had his
+futuristic looking Lockheed 12A.
+Jack drove the passengers out to the Frye airstrip where he

-Lockheed Electra tied down.
-After everyone was on board and settled into their seats, Jack
+had his Lockheed Jr. tied down.
+After everyone was on board, and settled into their seats, Jack

-speed, the tail lifted and the ship rose with a throaty roar.
-As the polished to a mirror-finish
+speed the tail lifted and the ship rose with a throaty roar.
+The polished to a mirror-finish TWA

-TWA Electra Jr. climbed into the sky over the Red Rock Country it would have been a blinding
+Electra Jr. climbed into the sky over the Red Rock Country it would have been a blinding sight

 Deer-Lick Ranch so they could all see it from the air.
 Roy was amazed at how small the

-property looked from above- a fairytale land of red rock spires and pinnacles.
-At Baldwins's
+property looked from above, a fairy tale land of red rock spires and pinnacles.
+At Baldwin's

-Crossing (now Crescent Moon Ranch) Jack banked to the south and proceeded to climb to about
+Crossing (now Crescent Moon Ranch) Jack banked to the south and climbed to about 10,000

-10,000 feet, throttling back to cruise speed.
-At over 200 mph they followed a sky-route from
+feet, throttling back to cruise speed.
+At over 200 m.p.h. they followed a sky-route from Sedona

-Sedona to Sky Harbor Airport in Phoenix.
-In mid-flight, Jack asked Roy to come up and sit in
+to Sky Harbor Airport in Phoenix.
+In mid-flight Jack asked Roy to come up and sit in the right

-the right seat of the cockpit and take control of the Electra, a seat Helen often occupied.
+seat of the cockpit and take control of the Electra (a seat Helen often occupied).

 Roy related that he was very nervous and remembers resting his hand on the throttle levers of

-the two R-985 Pratt and Whitney radial engines.
+the twin R-985 Pratt and Whitney radial engines.
 He immediately felt the vibration of the

 powerful power plants and was abruptly taken aback.
 Jack showed him the basics of controlling